-As the air gets colder in the Burgh', nothing tastes better than a hearty bowl of homemade soup.
-Pittsburgh has lots of places to get your soup on, and they taste almost as good as your mom's!
-Take the chill out of winter this season by trying one or more of these great soups and warm up with Pittsburgh's hot food scene!
+As the air gets colder in the Burgh', nothing tastes better than a hearty bowl of homemade soup – and Pittsburgh has lots of places to get your soup on.

-Soups to try: Tom Yum - spicy and sour lemongrass, and tom kha - creamy coconut milk, mushroom, cabbage, carrot and spinach.
-Another of my favorites is the glass noodle with cabbage in a clear broth.
-Main image is Tom Yum Soup from Smiling Banana Leaf.
-Photo Credit: Yelp user Tina B.
+Soups to try: Tom Yum - spicy and sour lemongrass soup with spinach and mushrooms and Tom Kha - creamy coconut milk, mushroom, cabbage, carrot and spinach.
+Another delicious dish is the glass noodle soup with napa cabbage in a clear broth.

-Soups to try: Coconut galangal soup - chicken or vegetables in lemongrass and galangal coconut broth.
-Also try the thai style chicken noodle, and the spicy dill soup with beef (om nue) which is beef soup with herbs and spices topped with dill.
+Soups to try: Tofu Soup – a fresh tofu and napa in vegetable clear soup.
+Also try the Thai Style Chicken Noodle, and the Spicy Dill Soup with Beef (Om Nue) which is beef soup with herbs and spices topped with dill.

-Soups to try: Cream of tomato with feta and basil, and their white chili.
+Soups to try: Cream of Tomato with Basil and Feta and the Black Lentil and Kale Soup.
 Yum!

 Soups to try: There are various homemade soups offered daily, including vegetarian chili.

-Big Jim's In Greenfield is a hidden gem with big flavor.
-They are known for their wedding soup, and the large portion is a meal in itself!
+Soup to try: Italian Wedding Soup.
+Big Jim's in Greenfield is a hidden gem with big flavor.
+They are known for their wedding soup, and it's recommended to order the large portion.

-A no-frills favorite where you really can't go wrong with the Mung Bean Noodle or Saigon soups.
+Soups to try: Mung Bean Noodle or Saigon soups.
+A no-frills favorite where you really can't go wrong with anything.
 Be sure to load them up with chili and hoisin sauce, and get an order of the fresh spring rolls while you’re there!

 Soup to try: Onion soup baked with cheese.
 Great take on a classic!